karlwang1xx1/covid19/covid19/README.md

 # To-be-or-Not-to-be-prediction
+This GitHub repository is accessible only to invited individual.

 This project is to show the model creation to predict the patient to either survive or die after hospitalized because of Covid19